Saiprasadpatro/InsiderGuard/README.md

 ## 🔒 Notes

-- This is a **demo/prototype** for hackathon use.
-For production, add authentication, RBAC, secure storage, and proper MLOps.
+- This is a **Live prototype** for hackathon use.
+If you want it for production, add authentication, RBAC, secure storage, and proper MLOps ,port into c++ for better security with no tamper with the software solution, which we will convert/update that in the future.

 ## 🧑‍💻 Author & License